danielgaskell/scc/doc/network.md

 *Return value*: On success, writes the response to the buffer `dest` (or the file indicated by `dest`) and returns the HTTP response status code (e.g., 200 "OK", 404 "Not Found").
 On failure, sets `_neterr` and returns -1.
 If a response is received but it does not contain a valid HTTP response status code, returns 0.

-### Proxy servers
+### SSL/TLS connections

 HTTP functions will only support SSL-encrypted connections (URLs beginning with `https://`) on hardware that supports SSL/TLS.
+By default, no certificate validation is performed.
+Validation can be turned on by setting the global variable `_https_verify` to a nonzero value; if the host's certificate cannot be validated, the connection will fail.
+(In practice, this is probably far more likely to cause connection problems than to stop bad actors, but the option is provided if needed.)

 Alternatively, it is possible to access HTTPS sites by using a modern go-between computer running a web proxy such as [WebOne](https://github.com/atauenis/webone).
 To route requests through a proxy, place the IP address of the proxy computer into the global buffer `_http_proxy_ip` (using, e.g., `DNS_Resolve()`) and the proxy's port into the global variable `_http_proxy_port`.
 For example:

 ```c
 DNS_Resolve(_symbank, "192.168.0.19", _http_proxy_ip);
 _http_proxy_port = 1234;
 ```

-(In practice, of course, it is bad practice to hard-code proxy addresses like this---this should be a setting the user can edit, so the app can keep working even if the original proxy server goes down.)
+In practice, of course, it is bad practice to hard-code proxy addresses like this---this should be a setting the user can edit, so the app can keep working even if the original proxy server goes down.
 To stop routing requests through a proxy, clear `_http_proxy_ip` to all zeros.

 ### Tracking progress